gabrielmendes98/clean-arch-react/README.md

 - use formprovider with dependency inversion so we can change form provider at any time
-- refactor useNavigation hook to dependency injection
+- avoid prop drilling like useRouter

 ## System Requirements Specification